 - Know what you want it to do.
 Everything you create needs a purpose.
 Figure out what yours is.
 Is it to drive more web visitors to your website or do you want them to do something once they get there?
 Is it to create conversations?
 Do you want to raise your profile and position yourself as a though-leader?
 Or do you want them to pick up the phone then and there and buy your product/services?

 - Do something with it.
 Content marketing is about more than content creation.
 It’s also about what you do with this content once you have it.
 It’s no good creating a great piece of content if it’s just going to sit there waiting for people to stumble across it.
 While the more quality content you have, the more likely Google will be to lead people to it, it simply won’t do its job without some carefully planned promotion.
 If you’ve followed the steps above you know who you are talking to, so you should know where to find them.
-Use every suitable tool at your disposal from DM to social media to PR to influencers and get yourself heard.
+Use every suitable tool at your disposal and get yourself heard.

 - Get something in return.
 While we’ve covered the benefits of giving away content for free, that doesn’t mean you shouldn’t get anything in return.
 If you’ve created something truly valuable most people will be happy to swap their data in return for accessing it.
+(Just be careful you are meeting the requirements of GDPR!)
 While this may not be true for every piece of content you create it’s certainly worth considering for larger or more unique content.